codemacherUG/tile_proxy/Documentation/Introduction/Index.rst

 What does it do?
 ================

-With Tile Proxy you can integrate OpenStreetMap maps GDPR compliant.
+With Tile Proxy you can integrate OpenStreetMap maps GDPR in a compliant way without any third party requests form the client.
 For a given area, the data is loaded from OpenStreetMap and cached, therefore you do not need a cookie banner or blocker to use OpenStreetMap.